Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 2. ``HivePipeline`` is an object that glues together all the components of a pipeline (analyses, dataflows, etc).
-An instance of ``HivePipeline`` may have an ``hive_dba`` (a ``DBAdaptor``). ``URLFactory`` and ``TheApiary`` ensure that each pipeline / database is only present once in memory. ``HivePipeline`` keeps a collection for each component type (the ``collection_of`` method).
+An instance of ``HivePipeline`` may have an ``hive_dba`` (a ``DBAdaptor``). ``URLFactory`` and ``TheApiary`` ensure that each pipeline/database is only present once in memory. ``HivePipeline`` keeps a collection for each component type (the ``collection_of`` method).
 3. All objects that are intended to be used in a Collection should inherit